use-ink/ink-docs/docs/faq/faq.md

 to reach agreement on the state of the chain, all operations must be completely deterministic.
 Hence we don't allow floating point data types in ink!.

-Subsequently it's not possible to return a decimal number from an ink! message.
+Consequently it's not possible to return a decimal number from an ink! message.
 What you should do instead is to have your user interface denominate the returned number to decimals.

-Note, that it's typical for blockchains to have the number of available tokens defined as a non-floating number and determine the decimal places in the user interface.
-For example, 1 Bitcoin is equivalent to the smallest unit of 100.000.000 Satoshi and all Bitcoin implementations internally persist account balances in Satoshi, not as a decimal number of Bitcoin.
+Note, that it's typical for blockchains to have the number of available tokens defined as a non-floating number and determine the denomination in the user interface.
+For example, 1 Bitcoin is equivalent to the smallest unit of 100,000,000 Satoshi and all Bitcoin implementations internally persist account balances in Satoshi, not as a decimal number of Bitcoin.